oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Direct LUN

 Direct LUN enables adding a block device to the system either by its GUID or UUID TBD

+#### Live Snapshots

+This 3.1 feature does not affect the Stable Device Addresses feature

 ### Implementation needs